 Cycling can be the better option if you’re planning to get in shape quicker and burn more calories, it has a downside too.
 If you use an exercise bike in your home, it will require you to dedicate a place permanently for the bike, which isn’t right for walking.
 On the other hand, if you walk, you don’t have to use any equipment; the regular outfit is all you need for jumping into the street.

 Regular maintenance cost

 Another thing to consider while using an exercise bike is the cost of the equipment.
 An exercise bike doesn’t come cheap, and it requires regular maintenance, which can be a bothersome job.
-The cost is not even one-time, rather it needs you to cost a fortune in a recurring method for maintenance.
+The cost is not even one-time; instead, it needs you to cost a fortune in a systematic method for maintenance.
 So, you have to spend a good amount while purchasing the bike and spend even more to keep it on peak condition.
 On the other hand, walking does not cost much, especially not a recurring cost in the long run.

 Are you short on time?